 Maha Mamo, a stateless refugee in Brazil, talks about the challenges of a life without nationality

 As a child, Maha Mamo wasn’t allowed to go on school trips outside of Lebanon.
 When the other children left on buses to Syria or Jordan, she remained behind.
-And even though she was one of the best at basketball, she could never represent her country in any competition.
+And even though she was one of the best at basketball, she could never represent her country in competitions.
 Why?
 Because she didn’t have a nationality.
 Maha is stateless.
 This situation arose from a web of restrictive laws and practices on nationality in the two countries she had ties to: Syria and Lebanon.

-For children born in the same circumstances as Maha, the path to adulthood comes riddled with problems and frustrations as the usual services required for a child, especially education and health, are only attainable through relying on the good will of individual people.
-“I had to receive a special exemption to pass my High School certificate,” says Maha whose parents had to beg her school director to allow her and her two siblings to receive an education.
+For stateless children such as Maha, the path to adulthood is riddled with problems and frustrations.
+Services that are usually taken for granted, such as education and healthcare, are only accessible by relying on the good will of individual people.
+“I had to receive a special exemption to pass my high school certificate,” says Maha whose parents had to beg her school director to allow her and her two siblings to receive an education.

 One month later, Maha’s brother Eddy was killed in a violent robbery in Brazil.
 “I remember that the first question my brother had asked when he received his refugee status was whether this would allow him to return back home to Lebanon,” she said.
 To honour his wishes, Maha took her brother’s body back to Lebanon for burial there, in the place Eddy always called his home country.
 “The saddest part is that Eddy was never able to know what it felt like to be able to legally travel back home.”

-If anything, Eddy’s death has given Maha, now a prominent spokesperson for stateless people in Brazil and around the world, even more determination to acquire a nationality and to help others in her situation to do the same.
-A regular panelist at UNHCR workshops, Maha has become part of a co-ordinated international effort to change laws and practices on nationality spearheaded by UNHCR’s #IBelong campaign which has recently celebrated its 2 year anniversary.
-Next year, the campaign’s objectives lie in providing equal nationality rights for all, which includes removing gender discrimination from nationality laws-something that Maha, for obvious reasons, feels very passionately about.
+If anything, Eddy’s death has given Maha, now a prominent spokesperson for stateless people in Brazil and around the world, even more determination to acquire a nationality and to help others in her situation do the same.
+A regular panelist at UNHCR workshops, Maha has become part of a coordinated international effort to change laws and practices on nationality spearheaded by UNHCR’s #IBelong campaign.
+In 2017, the Campaign’s objectives lie in providing equal nationality rights for all, which includes removing gender-discrimination from nationality laws – something that Maha feels very passionately about.

-“I want everyone to know the hell I have lived through and I know one day the president of Brazil will hear my story and give me Brazilian nationality,” Maha stated empathically.
+“I want everyone to know the hell I have lived through and I know one day the president of Brazil will hear my story and give me Brazilian nationality,” Maha stated emphatically.
 In Brazil, naturalization through residence can take up to 15 years but Maha is hopeful she will be granted hers before this.
-She adds “ when I get my nationality will scream!
+She says “when I get my nationality I will scream!
 I will cry!
 I will update my status on Facebook!
-I will travel to Walt Disney!
+I will travel to Disney World!
 To Paris!
 To Italy!
-All over the world!” she added enthusiastically.
-“I will shout as loud as I can: ‘I finally EXIST!’”
+All over the world!” and adds enthusiastically “I will shout as loud as I can: ‘I finally EXIST!’”

 If you want to know more about how you can make a difference to the lives of people like Maha, join our #IBelong campaign to end statelessness in 10 years.